Golden Horde: Öz Beg Khan (1313–1341)

 Öz Beg, whose total army exceeded 300,000, repeatedly raided Thrace in aid of Bulgaria's war against Byzantium and Serbia beginning in 1319.
 The Byzantine Empire under Andronikos II Palaiologos and Andronikos III Palaiologos was raided by the Golden Horde between 1320 and 1341, until the Byzantine port of Vicina Macaria was occupied.
 Friendly relations were established with the Byzantine Empire for a brief period after Öz Beg married Andronikos III Palaiologos's illegitimate daughter, who came to be known as Bayalun.
 In 1333, she was given permission to visit her father in Constantinople and never returned, apparently fearing her forced conversion to Islam. Öz Beg's armies pillaged Thrace for forty days in 1324 and for 15 days in 1337, taking 300,000 captives.
-In 1330, Öz Beg sent 15,000 troops to Serbia in 1330 but was defeated.
+In 1330, Öz Beg sent 15,000 troops to Serbia but was defeated.
 Backed by Öz Beg, Basarab I of Wallachia declared an independent state from the Hungarian crown in 1330.

-With Öz Beg's assistance, the Grand duke Mikhail Yaroslavich won the battle against the party in Novgorod in 1316.
-While Mikhail was asserting his authority, his rival Yury of Moscow ingratiated himself with Öz Beg so that he appointed him chief of the Rus' princes and gave him his sister, Konchak, in marriage.
+With Öz Beg's assistance, the grand prince Mikhail Yaroslavich won the battle against the party in Novgorod in 1316.
+While Mikhail was asserting his authority, his rival Yury of Moscow ingratiated himself with Öz Beg so that he appointed him as the grand prince and gave him his sister, Konchak, in marriage.
 After spending three years at Öz Beg's court, Yury returned with an army of Mongols and Mordvins.
-After he ravaged the villages of Tver, Yury was defeated by Mikhail in December 1318, and his new wife and the Mongol general, Kawgady, were captured.
+After he ravaged the villages of Tver, Yury was defeated by Mikhail, and his new wife and the Mongol general, Kawgady, were captured.
 While she stayed in Tver, Konchak, who converted to Christianity and adopted the name Agatha, died.
 Mikhail's rivals suggested to Öz Beg that he had poisoned the Khan's sister and revolted against his rule.
-Mikhail was summoned to Sarai and executed on November 22, 1318.
-Yury became grand duke once more.
+Mikhail was summoned to Sarai and executed on 22 November 1318.
+Yury became the grand prince once more.
 Yury's brother Ivan accompanied the Mongol general Akhmyl in suppressing a revolt by Rostov in 1320.
 In 1322, Mikhail's son, Dmitry, seeking revenge for his father's murder, went to Sarai and persuaded the Khan that Yury had appropriated a large portion of the tribute due to the Horde.
 Yury was summoned to the Horde for a trial, but he was killed by Dmitry before any formal investigation.
 Eight months later, Dmitry was also executed by the Horde for his crime.
-The title of grand duke went to Aleksandr Mikhailovich.
+The grand princely title went to Aleksandr Mikhailovich.
+In early 1326, Yury's remains were returned to Moscow and buried by the bishops of the Russian Orthodox Church headed by Metropolitan Peter.